 The Supervisory Board discussed the objectives of the Company and monitored the development of the results and the actual results versus the targets set.
 The supervisory Board monitored the cost structure of the Company and advised the Executive Board on all relevant aspects.
-The

-Company aims at growing the business substantially on the FLOW propositions in order to reach the scale, required for a public company, to cover the costs of being "public" and to realize a healthy profit level.
-First of all, the Company has shown to be able to grow autonomously.
-TIE Kinetix was again cash flow positive (from operating activities) in the year 2017.
-While excuting the strategy related to the FLOW proposition, the Company decided in close co-operation with the Supervisory Board, not to invest in non-core business anymore.
+The Company aims at growing the business substantially on the FLOW propositions in order to reach the scale, required for a public company, to cover the costs of being "public" and to realize a healthy profit level.
+TIE Kinetix was again cash flow positive (from operating activities) in the year 2018.
+While executing the strategy related to the FLOW proposition, the Company decided in close co-operation with the Supervisory Board, not to invest in non-core business anymore.